 Over-the-counter withdrawals remain among the most expensive transactions, costing an average Sh177 to withdraw Sh5000.

-The report concludes that, “Unless it ( transparency in the Kenyan banking market) is addressed it is unlikely that the government’s policy objectives on competition and consumer protection will be met.
-Inevitably if the industry does not improve its performance then pressure will grow for regulatory action.
+The report concludes that “Unless it ( transparency in the Kenyan banking market) is addressed it is unlikely that the government’s policy objectives on competition and consumer protection will be met.
+Inevitably if the industry does not improve its performance then the pressure will grow for regulatory action.